Chapalita Is My Favorite Neighborhood In Guadalajara

-Sundays during the summer can see 45 minute long lines for delectable old-school style ice creams made in wooden barrels with rock salt and ice.
-Some are made with cream and some made with water but they are simple fruit and sugar combinations.
+Sundays during the summer can see 45-minute long lines for delectable old-school style ice creams made in wooden barrels with rock salt and ice.
+Some are made with cream and some are made with water but they are simple fruit and sugar combinations.

 Personally, I like the Mandarin and passion fruit combo.
 My wife prefers the mango and lime combo.
 When there are no mangos in Mercado de Abastos there is no mango nieve de garrafa.
 It is all fresh fruit and delicious.
 There are a bunch of locations but Chapalita is where they are made.

 The church on Av Tepeyac and Las Rosas has a ton of awesome food on the alleyway out front.
 There are tacos de canasta in the morning but the best vendors come out in the evening.
 There is a corn vendor (esquites and corn on the cob), churros and tamales.
 All of the vendors have been there for a really long time and have excellent recipes.